To learn more about natural gas and renewables, visit Partnering With Renewables.

-- Shell – By 2030, Shell’s ambition is to provide a reliable electricity supply to 100 million people who don’t have it today, raising quality of life and health around the world.
+- Shell – Shell’s net-zero emissions with a customer-first strategy invests heavily in renewable energy resources across its value chain to reduce emissions and produce renewable power.
+By 2030, Shell’s ambition is to provide a reliable electricity supply to 100 million people who don’t have it today, raising quality of life and health around the world.
 Examples of how Shell is working toward this goal: Shell is partnering with the Clean Cooking Alliance to provide households with clean cookstoves and fuels; Shell developed a community-run solar-powered energy kiosk in the Logpan village in New Ibajay, El Nido, the Philippines – which is close to Shell’s offshore activities in Palawan.
 Shell’s energy kiosk offers small solar home systems for individual households, but also manages a solar-powered water pump, which provides villagers access to safe and filtered water.

 BP — BP has been in the renewable energy business for over 20 years.
 The company remains one of the largest operators among its peers, and is expanding in areas where it sees opportunities for growth.